circleci/circleci-docs/jekyll/_cci2/orb-author-faq.md

 ## Environment Variables

 * Question: How can I require a user to add an environment variable?
-* Answer: Create a parameter for the environment variable name, even if it is a statically named environment variable the user _should not_ change, and assign it the correct default value.
+* Answer: Create a parameter for the environment variable name, even if it is a statically named environment variable the user _should not_ change.
+Then, assign it the correct default value.
 In the parameter description let the user know if this value should not be changed.
 In either event instruct the user where they can obtain their API key.

 Consider validating required environment variables.
 [See more]({{site.baseurl}}/2.0/orbs-best-practices/#commands).